Men's Suit & Sport Coat Fit Guide

-There are two essential components when it comes to buying a suit: size and fit.
+There are two essential components when it comes to buying a suit: fit and size.
+Fit is the overall shape of that particular suit.
 Size is the number inside your jacket.
-Fit is the overall shape of that particular suit.

 Check your own measurements and look for additional size information on the product page to determine which size you should purchase.

 All Nordstrom stores offer alteration services, and basic alterations are free for many full-priced items purchased at Nordstrom (online or in stores).
 (Try our made-to-measure program for a custom fit.)
 Find a store near you.

 To get a full breakdown on suits, check out our infographic.

 • Tall suits are classified as Long and X-Long (6'2 1/2" and up).

 • Big suits are classified as 48 U.S. chest size and up.

 • If your over-arm measurement is more than 7" larger than your chest measurement, choose a suit one size larger than your chest.

 • Suits have what is called a "drop," which is the difference between the size of the jacket and the size of the pants.
 Classic-fit suits typically have a 6" drop, meaning that a size 38R jacket is paired with size 32 pants.
 Slim-fit and extra-slim-fit suits typically have a 6" to 7" drop.